-Make sure your original form I-20 or DS-2019 has been PROPERLY ENDORSED by the school official or agency that issued the document.
-For current F/J students, an I-20 or DS-2019 travel endorsement is valid for 12 months, or until the expiration of the document, whichever is first.
-BIO generally recommends that the signature be current within 10 months of your re-entry date.
-(Please note: Those on F-1 post-completion OPT/STEM OPT must have the endorsement within the past 6 months).
-If UC Berkeley issued your I-20 or DS-2019, bring it to Berkeley International Office for endorsing.
-Those with an I-20 or DS-2019 issued by another program sponsor will need to contact that sponsor at least two or three weeks before departure to obtain the necessary travel signature.
+Make sure your original form I-20 (F-1) or DS-2019 (J-1) has been PROPERLY ENDORSED by the school official or agency that issued the document.
+For current F/J Students and Scholars, an I-20 or DS-2019 travel endorsement is valid for 12 months, or until the expiration of the document, whichever is first.
+Please note: Those on F-1 post-completion OPT/STEM OPT must have the endorsement within the past 6 months.

 SEVIS (I-901) Fee Payment

-Proof of Enrollment (Current F/J enrolled Students) or Proof of UC Berkeley Appointment (J Scholars)
+Proof of Admission/Enrollment (New/Current F/J enrolled Students) or Proof of UC Berkeley Appointment (J Scholars)

-F or J enrolled students (degree-seeking or UCEAP students) should travel with proof of the current or next semester's registration (e.g. printout of full-time class enrollment or Enrollment Verification from Cal Student Central).
+F or J enrolled students (degree-seeking or UCEAP students): New students (entering for the first time) should travel with proof admission.
+Continuing students should travel with proof of the current or next semester's registration (e.g. printout of full-time class enrollment or Enrollment Verification from Cal Student Central).

 J scholars should bring a copy of their departmental appointment letter.